 Next, we consider practice: Will the proposal or policy actually achieve what it is intended to do?
 Are there unintended results we should be concerned about?
 Will it be cost-effective?

 And finally we consider pragmatism: Can the goal actually be reached?
 Is the policy or program based on a realistic assessment of available resources and capabilities?
 If it isn't, is it realistic to expect those resources and capabilities can be developed within a reasonable time frame?
 And how much will it cost?

 We apply those three measures -- principle, practice and pragmatism -- to every analysis we perform.
-As you can easily imagine, working through those points can lead to some pretty robust debates within our party.
-But we welcome vigorous discussion, and we expect the energetic deliberations we engage in to result in the most rational policy proposals of any organized political party.
+As you can easily imagine, working through those points can lead to some pretty robust debates among ourselves.
+But we welcome vigorous discussion, and we expect the energetic deliberations we engage in to result in the most rational policy proposals around.
 We pride ourselves on the use of reason.

 Ultimately, our core beliefs are easy to summarize.
 We believe in a transparent and representative government, acting with sincere determination to produce the greatest good for the greatest number while honoring, preserving and protecting the individual rights of all.
 We believe it's exactly what our Founding Fathers had in mind: a can-do government serving a can-do people.